 Pitango Cafe is a lovely large airy bakery with great outdoor seating is in the heart of the Fells Point neighborhood.
 This coffee shop Fells Point is the perfect place for a coffee and brunch on a sunny morning.

 And beyond everything Pitango Bakery Baltimore has gelato making courses!!!!!
 And they are very famous for their gelato so this is something you absolutely must try when you come along on a sunny day and sit outside!

 7. Spro Coffee – Hampden

 Another Baltimore coffee roaster which is always a good sign!
 Spro Coffee is a full supply chain from farm sourcing single origin to the table.
 The classic Spro Coffee café is in Hampden but they are also at the Hampden Farmers Market as well as supplying coffee to others in the area.

 Spro Coffee has been around since 2006 so these guys know what they’re doing.
 They also run events like personalized coffee training etc etc

 8. Daily Grind – Fell’s Point

 Combine a visit to the Daily Grind Fells Point with some Hollywood-esque sightseeing – the police station from well-known tv show Homicide is around the corner!
 The Daily Grind Baltimore roast their own beans in East Baltimore and have an extensive menu.
 They also sell their beans – in-store and online.

 In addition to the usual suspects of espresso and drip Daily Grind have a range of fun and quirky beverages.
 The red-eye is coffee with shots of espresso, the dirty chai which is chai with espresso etc. There is are also good breakfast and lunch menus and this is one of the great coffee shops Baltimore.

 9. Café Jovial – Pigtown

 Very well known for its homemade food, Café Jovial is often cited as well for its great coffee.
 They have a classic espresso-based coffee menu and don’t do some of the more scientific brewing options.
-Cafe Jovial Baltimore also serve tea and fabulous smoothies.
+Cafe Jovial Baltimore also serves tea and fabulous smoothies.
 This is a great spot for lunch and coffee.
 And you can’t go wrong in an area called Pigtown!